alignan/argos-library/content/post/create-blogs-with-hugo.md

 Hugo is an open source static site generator based on [Go](https://golang.org)

-This is part of my [Challenge to make 26 years before 2017 ends](https://github.com/alignan/things-to-do/blob/master/README.md).
+This is part of my [Challenge to make 26 things before 2017 ends](https://github.com/alignan/things-to-do/blob/master/README.md).
 Proudly to say, this is the begining of my journey.

 ## Quick-start